Helps control weight and blood pressure. Pterostilbene has shown some mild weight loss as well as improved gut flora.

 * All individuals are unique.
 Your results may vary.

-Single high strength dosing for a longer period of time.
+Single high-strength dosing for a longer period of time.

 3rd party tested for purity and potency.

-Lowest priced per milligram!
+Lowest price per milligram!

 Our competitors charge on average between 22-50% more for the same (or lesser) product (see photos for details).